 Purpose: Retrieves the type of I/O that HDF5 actually performed on the last parallel I/O call.
 This is not necessarily the type of I/O requested.

 Motivation: A user can request collective I/O via a data transfer property list (DXPL) that has been suitably modified with H5Pset_dxpl_mpio.
-However, HDF5 may bypass this request and perform independent I/O instead, if certain circumstances are encountered.
+However, HDF5 may bypass this request and perform independent I/O instead, if certain conditions are encountered.
 This property allows the user to see what kind of parallel I/O HDF5 actually performed.
 Used in conjunction with H5Pget_mpio_actual_chunk_opt_mode, this property allows the user to determine exactly HDF5 did when attempting collective I/O.

 Description: H5Pget_mpio_actual_io_mode retrieves the type of I/O performed on the selection of the current process.
 This property is set after all I/O is completed; if I/O fails, it will not be set.